Han-D-D-Htet/Group4-DevOps/use-cases/use_case_32.md

 ### Success End Condition

-A report which shows the number of people who speak Chinese, English, Hindi, Spanish, Arabic languages from greatest number to smallest, including the percentage of the world population.
+A report for the number of people who speak Chinese, English, Hindi, Spanish, Arabic languages from greatest number to smallest, including the percentage of the world population will be produced.

 ### Failed End Condition